for-giobbe/BASE/tutorial_5.md

 ```

 The ```rep_g``` and ```rep_a``` columns report which replicate analysis had the "best" likelihood: in the general model all replicates have the same likelihood -
-replicate 1 is selected when they are all equal - while in the alternative model different analyses have been chosen for some OGs.
+replicate 1 is selected when they are all equal - while in the alternative model different analyses have been chosen for some genes.

 While replicates can be unimportant in "simple" analyses, they can play a key role when there are a lot of parameters (omega classes and / or species).

 ---

 In the second half of this tutorial we will explore how to check for potential biases in omega estimation
 associated to artefactual substitution rate variation.
-This phenomenon can occur when substitutions that occur on discordant gene trees
+This phenomenon can occur for example when substitutions that occur on discordant gene trees
 are analyzed in the context of a fixed species tree.
 For a primer on the topic you can check [this](https://doi.org/10.1093/sysbio/syw018) papers.

 In the Likelihood summary file which is generated - such as the one generated in the first half of this tutorial - you can spot
-a "nRF" column which includes normalized Robinson Fould distance between the species tree and the gene tree inferred for each OG.
+a "nRF" column which includes normalized Robinson Fould distance between the species-tree and the gene-tree topologies.
-The user can then decide to exclude analyses whwere there is a strong conflict between gene-tree and species-tree topologies,
+The user can then decide to exclude analyses where there is a strong conflict between gene-tree and species-tree,
 as this can lead to biased parameter estimation when they are inferred on a fixed species-tree.

-In this instance, BASE allows to carry out analyses on the gene-tree topology inferred for each OG - using the ```--g_tree``` flag - such as in:
+In this instance, BASE allows to carry out analyses on the gene-tree topology inferred for each gene - using the ```--g_tree``` flag - such as in:

 ```

-sh ../BASE.sh --analyze --input _non-ubiquitous_OGs/ --output _ubiquitous_OGs_0VS1_genetree
+sh ../BASE.sh --analyze --input _non-ubiquitous_genes/ --output _ubiquitous_genes_0VS1_genetree
 --model_g m0.ctl --model_a m1.ctl --cores 4 -v --g_tree

 ```